cdiazruiz/car_orientation/README.md

-Save the resnet file within the samples documents within the mask rcnn repo: hyperparameter_random.py to run random search hyperparameter optimization.
+Save the resnet file within the samples documents within the mask rcnn repo: hyperparameter_random.py to run random search hyperparameter optimization traing.
   In the file you need to pass a training and validation set with form:

     trainingsplit